leksval/MLPC_fraud_detection/README.md

 - **Automatable pipeline:** Plug-and-play model serialization for integration with internal ops tools or workflow agents.
 - **Metrics-driven:** Includes confusion matrix and ROC analysis for direct business KPIs.
 - **Extensible:** Swap classifier or oversampling methods for custom team requirements.

-## 🏢 Role Relevance for Automation Engineering

-This project directly aligns with engineering roles focused on:
-- Building AI-driven automated solutions for real business problems
-- Designing, deploying, and optimizing workflows (Python-first, automation-ready)
-- Using ML/AI to add measurable business value in B2B finance or operations

 ## 📄 License